Fr4cK5/spear/README.md

 To change any of the config's values, just change them!
 The config files are located under `./config/`.

 - Spear will try to decode two different files based on if they exist or not
-    1. `config.json` Your config
+    1. `config.json` Your personal config
     1. `config_default.json` Fallback default config
-        - If the fallback config is loaded, you'll get a message telling you
+        - If the fallback config is loaded you'll get a message telling you

 If both the files don't exist, the process will exit with an error.